Cybersecurity portfolio/personal website

 October 2025: Smart TVs installation

-Installed three Sony Bravia 65" Smart TV for a prviate client.
+Installed three Sony Bravia 65" Smart TV for a private client.
 The process wasn't difficult but the private client wasn't too comfortable of setting up the technical portion.
 Which was setting up the network, in this case it was WiFi, applying updates, linking up required Cloud accounts, install other streaming applications, reviewing additional configurations, and doing a final confirmation.
 Fortunately, I didn't have to do mount any brackets.

 Even though this wasn't necessary Cybersecurity related there was an element of IT, which was setting up the network.
 Plus, I get to get my hands dirty and do physical work.